EyalMoussafir/symNMF_clustering/README.md

 # Symmetric NMF Clustering

-an implementation of Symmetric Non-negative Matrix Factorization (SymNMF) for graph-based clustering, a comparison to K-means, and tools to build and run both the C and Python interfaces.
+an implementation of Symmetric Non-negative Matrix Factorization (SymNMF) for graph-based clustering, a comparison to K-means, and tools to build and run both the C and Python interfaces

 ---